LimitlexTechnology/alx-project-0x02-setup/README.md

-# ALX Next.js Project - 0x02
+#  Next.js Project Setup and Basics.

 This project is a simple web application built with Next.js, using TypeScript, Tailwind CSS, and various reusable components.
 The application demonstrates basic routing, dynamic data fetching, and component reusability.